awslabs/graphstorm/examples/temporal_graph_learning/README.md

 This example code provides time encoding and temporal aggregation based on GraphStorm's RGAT implementation.

 - Time encoding is implemented as `field_embeds` in `NodeEncoderInputLayer`. `field_embeds` is a set of trainable embeddings for each timestamps.
-PThe corresponding embedding for each timestamp is selected from `field_embeds` and then added to the original node features to help the neural network in distinguishing between different timestamps.
+The corresponding embedding for each timestamp is selected from `field_embeds` and then added to the original node features to help the neural network in distinguishing between different timestamps.

 - Temporal aggregation is implemented within `TemporalRelationalGraphConv`.
 This ensures that hidden embeddings with time $t$ are only computed by aggregating input embeddings with time $t^\prime \leq t$.